dmaislin-cribl/cribl-demo/EKS-DEPLOY.md

 ```

 ## Undeploy-EKS
-This script "undoes" the deployment of the demo environment resources, the route53 entries associated with it, and the index.html file for those services.
+This script "undeploys" the deployment of the demo environment resources, the Route53 entries associated with it, and the index.html file for those services.

 ![EKS Deployment Flow](img/undeploy-eks-flow.svg)

-This script is the comprehensive way to "undeploy" an environment deployed with deploy-eks.py - it will not only run skaffold delete, but will also remove the CNAME entries from the route53 domain, and remove the index file from s3.
+This script is the comprehensive way to "undeploy" an environment deployed with deploy-eks.py - it will not only run skaffold delete, but will also remove the CNAME entries from the Route53 hosted zone (domain), and remove the index file from s3.

 ### Running